jpamata/jpamata.github.io/mybookshelf/tf4hww.md

 - For a woman's mini-retirement, she took her family for a 15-month world sailing trip.
 Sailed 15,000 miles from Venice to Polynesia and it cost only $18000 to $19000.

 > Most people would consider this impossible.
 Then again, most people don’t know that more than 300 families set sail from France each year to do the same.

+- Question to ask yourself: What if I did the opposite?

+- Cold calling executives from 08:00-08:30 and 18:00-18:30 to avoid secretaries

+- <mark>Retirement is the worst case, as it is based on the assumption that you dislike what you do</mark>.
+I like this one, it reminded me of a book I skimmed called Black Hole Focus, of which I'll be putting for my reading list this year after I type this.
+Black Hole Focus talked that it's better to have a job or something to do when you're older, as among other things, it increases your longevity as seen on the Japanese

+- mini-retirements distributed through your life > retirement

+- Timing is never right.
+Just do it and adapt, fix things along the way

+- It is more lucrative to leverage your strengths than to fix your weaknesses which mostly just upgrades you to mediocre.